Class AnkaSecureSdk

 • decryptFile

-public DecryptFileResult decryptFile(Path input, Path output)
+public DecryptResultMetadata decryptFile(Path input, Path output) throws AnkaSecureSdkException

 Decrypts a Compact JWE stored in a file.

 The SDK reads the file at input, parses the Compact JWE (five Base64URL segments), and sends it to the platform.
 The platform resolves the private key from the JWE header and returns plaintext bytes, which the SDK writes to output.
-A DecryptFileResult is returned containing full metadata (keyRequested, actualKeyUsed, algorithmUsed, warnings).
+A DecryptResultMetadata is returned containing full metadata (keyRequested, actualKeyUsed, algorithmUsed, warnings).

 Usage example